opral/monorepo/packages/paraglide/paraglide-js-adapter-solidstart/example/README.md

         de.json # german messages
-        index.tsx # your i18n module, this is where the adapter is used to wrap paraglide and provide an api to use for your app routes/... # each route will have /en/path and /de/path variants automatically generated root.tsx # solistart root, here the current locale is read from URL, and shared with the entire app via context vite.config.ts # paraglide vite plugin will compile the paraglide files when you run the dev server
+        index.tsx # your i18n module, this is where the adapter is used to wrap paraglide and provide an api to use for your app routes/... # each route will have /en/path and /de/path variants automatically generated app.tsx # read the current locale is read from the URL, and provide to the entire app entry-server.tsx # set html lang attribute, and alternate links for each language vite.config.ts # paraglide vite plugin will compile the paraglide files when you run the dev server
 ```